For me, painting your animal companion is truly a joy and I am excited for every opportunity to paint someone’s much loved pet.

 An example of this would be painting an animal who is deceased.

 There are times that attempting to do this can be very challenging but I have had some pretty good experience with results as long as I have good archival photos (and sometimes video) to work from.
-I don’t actually duplicate a photo, instead, I study multiple photos to get an understanding of your horse’s “look” and anatomy.
+I don’t actually duplicate a photo, instead, I study multiple photos to get an understanding of your companion’s “look” and anatomy.
 And when I am able to interview the person who knew the animal very well, it helps to capture their character.

 NOTE: Any Photos you send me must be your own.
 If they are professionally taken, we must receive written permission from the photographer in order to use the photo as a reference.
 This respects the copyright that is held by the owner of the photograph.